It’s no secret that running with asthma can be tricky.

 Exercise-Induced Asthma Explained

-EIB causes wheezing, shortness of breath, coughing, and other symptoms during or after exercise, triggered by the narrowing of the airways in the lungs.
+EIB causes wheezing, shortness of breath, coughing, and other symptoms during or after exercise, triggered by narrowing airways.

-In fact, survey shows that roughly 10 percent of people come down with asthma symptoms only during exercise don’t have a history of the condition.
+A survey shows that roughly 10 percent of people with asthma symptoms only during exercise don’t have a history of the condition.

 Factors that may increase the risk of exercise-induced asthma include: